-Well, Capital Exploits recently released a 100% free four-part video series breaking down their entire agriculture thesis.
-So that's the best way to get all the details.
+Well, Capital Exploits recently released a video series breaking down their entire agriculture thesis and they share their best picks with Insider Weekly subscribers.

 But basically, Chris believes that due to factors related to the pandemic, monetary debasement, changes in climate, and deglobalization - food shortages are only going to get worse.
 And he shares his top agriculture plays with Insider Weekly subscribers.

 That's just one example, though.

 You also learn about his top picks for the looming energy crisis, a thesis that is playing out in real-time as the world transitions into renewables.

 Each recommendation is aimed at minimizing the downside because the sector is already at (or near) historical lows and targets a minimum 3X return.

 Again, there are always risks involved with investing.